Bernard2030/news-app/README.md

 Python-Pip3

 Setup Instructions and Installation
-Clone the repository to a directory in you computer.
-Link to repo https://github.com/Anthony64M/news-app Open terminal command line then navigate to the directory.
+Clone the repository into your computer to your prefered folder.
+Link to repo https://github.com/Bernard2030/news-app In your terminal navigate to your folder.
 Run chmod a+x start.sh
 ./start.sh to run the app
-Interactive Input
-It has a search button

 Development
-Join me in improving this application.
+You're welcomed in improving this application.

 To fix a bug or enhance an existing module, follow these steps:

 Fork the repo
-Create a new branch (git checkout -b improve-feature) Make the appropriate changes in the files
+Create a new branch (git checkout -b improve-feature) Make sure you change your file as required.
 Add changes to reflect the changes made
 Commit your changes (git commit -am 'Improve feature') Push to the branch (git push origin improve-feature) Create a Pull Request
 Known Bugs
-Free News API account only accepts 250 requests per day
+Free API

 License